sandoschwert/running-app/README.md

 ### Check in 1

-* User model is complete
+* User model is complete - DONE
 * User signup is complete
-* login/signup page is stubbed out
+* login/signup page is stubbed out - DONE
-* Bootstrap or Foundation is added
+* Bootstrap or Foundation is added - DONE
 * User dashboard page is stubbed out
-* Database design is complete
+* Database design is complete - DONE
 * DB is created
-* site mockups are complete
+* site mockups are complete - DONE
-* API's researched for feasibility
+* API's researched for feasibility - DONE-ISH
-* at least 1 test
+* at least 1 test - DONE

 ### Check in 2